szilvia-csernus/community-transport/README.md

 * be able to request a new transport.
 * be able to see my current / past transport requests.
 * know if a volunteer offered transport to any of my requests.
-* have an overview of all of my own requests.
 * be able to cancel any of my current requests.
 * be able to clear any of my past requests.
 * be able to delete my own record without a trace.